“Without love, our efforts to liberate ourselves and our world community from oppression and exploitation are doomed.”1bell hooks

 Working on themes of power, privilege and oppression is difficult work, and will trigger traumas in all of us, whatever the degree.
 Often in this kind of work, love and kindness become marginalised, both towards one another and ourselves.
 In Processwork terms, when doing this work the themes of external and internal oppression will be present within the shared ‘field’ and felt by those engaging with it.

 As a person who is white, with many privileges and feeling like I still have so much to learn about social justice issues, I felt strongly impacted by a self-critical voice influencing my interactions with other participants and with what was happening between us.
-It makes sense to me that this voice was not only internal, but also a manifestation of the wider dynamic of oppression within the field.
-This critical voice inhibited me from connecting with my feelings, which reduced my ability to relate to others from a place of openness and compassion for myself.
+Following a Processwork understanding, this voice was not only internal, but also a manifestation of the wider dynamic of oppression within the field.
+This critical voice inhibited me from connecting with my feelings, which reduced my ability to relate to myself and others.

 No-one left behind

-This doesn’t mean that our experiences and responsibilities are equal.
+This doesn’t mean that our experiences and responsibilities are equal or the same.
 Working towards collective liberation means that it is essential for those of us with more privileges to be held to account and develop tolerance for discomfort and self-questioning.
-One way of developing such tolerance is through practices of radical inner work carried out on our own time, which can relieve others from having to take care of us.
+One way of developing such tolerance is through practices of radical inner work, making time and space to connect with our experience, which can relieve others from having to take care of us.
 But it is also a myth that we can provide all the love and support that we need for ourselves.

-When someone in a privileged position behaves unconsciously, a commonly repeating pattern is that the onus of compassion falls onto those who are most affected by structural oppressions.
-To counteract this pattern, it can help when others in similar privileged positions take responsibility to hold one another to account whilst remaining empathetic, aware that any one of us could be the one to behave or have behaved unconsciously at another moment.
-The question remains, however, of how we can facilitate deeper relationship to do this work across our differences and social groupings.
+When someone in a privileged position behaves unconsciously, a commonly repeating pattern is that the onus of awareness raising or compassion falls onto those who are most affected by structural oppressions.
+To counteract this pattern, it can help when others sharing the privileged position hold one another to account whilst remaining empathetic, aware that any one of us could be the one to behave or have behaved unconsciously at another moment.
+The question remains, however, of how we can facilitate deeper relationship to do this work across our differences and social positions.

 Building a container